syt-110/optic_HW2/README.md

 # optic_HW2
-# The exe  is the latest homework
+# The exe file is the latest homework
 #